bunnieabc/Blender/README.md

 ### For Vectors (irregular shape):
 You can copied the original shape.
 Change the copied shape's Fill, Border, Opacity, Rotate, Size or Position.
 Then apply the blend tool on them.

+## Usage
+1. Select shapes(more than 2) that you want to blend.<br>
+2. Then you will see a input box.
+Type the number of steps you want between those shapes.<br>
+3. Then you get it!<br>

 ### Examples

 1. Create blending colors